salmonax/LG-Lore/README.md

-# Learners Guild Weekly Guide
+# Learners Guild Weekly Guide?????

 This is the stuff I covered every week, written as a guidebook for future learners.